Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Methods

 The observational techniques used to determine a planet's mass $M_p$ also provide a solution for its orbital semimajor axis $a_p$.
 The planet's bolometric instellation flux $F_\mathrm{ bol}$ is indirectly described by its orbital semimajor axis $a_p$ and the integrated bolometric luminosity $L_\mathrm{bol}$ of its host star,

-For our radiative transfer calculations, we treat the spectroscopic stellar emission as a blackbody -- evaluated using the Planck function -- with the star's photospheric brightness temperature represented by an effective temperature $T_\text{eff}$.
-The parameter axes $T_\text{eff}$ and $F_\mathrm{bol}$ define the planetary irradiation environment and define its location relative to its host star's habitable zone.
+For our radiative transfer calculations, we treat the spectroscopic stellar emission as a blackbody -- evaluated using the Planck function -- with the star's photospheric emission represented by an effective temperature:

+Together, parameter axes $T_\text{eff}$ and $F_\mathrm{bol}$ define the planetary irradiation environment and define a planet's location relative to its host star's habitable zone.
 We quantify the bolometric instellation flux in units of `solirads' \citep{Mamajek_TheSolirad_2025}, where \SI{1}{\soli} equals Earth's average instellation flux of $S_\oplus = \SI{1361}{\WPMS}$ \citep{kopp_solar_2011}.
-By considering a range of irradiation scenarios, we account for the role of stellar radiation in setting atmospheric structure (which is simultaneously sensitive to atmospheric opacity and composition) while providing a connection between the habitable zone concept and measurable planetary properties which arise from its structure.
+We consider a range of irradiation scenarios with bolometric fluxes varied from $F_\mathrm{bol}=$1\,So~to~1000\,So and stellar temperatures varied from $T_\mathrm{eff}=2500$\,K~to~6500\,K, informed by the small-exoplanet census (Appendix~\ref{app:exoplanets}).
+For a planet orbiting a Sun-like star ($T_\mathrm{eff}=5772$\,K; \cite{gueymard_suns_2004}), the limits of our irradiation parameter space probe circular orbital separations from $a=0.032$\,AU~to~$1.000$\,AU and orbital periods from $P=365.22$\,days~to~$2.05$\,days.
+For a planet orbiting a TRAPPIST-1-like star ($T_\mathrm{eff}=2566$; \cite{agol_refining_2021}), the parameter space probes separations from $a=0.001$\,AU~to~$0.024$\,AU and orbital periods from $P=4.41$\,days~to~$0.03$\,days.
+We thereby account for the role of stellar radiation in setting atmospheric structure (which is simultaneously sensitive to atmospheric opacity and composition) while providing a connection between the habitable zone concept and measurable planetary properties which arise from its structure.

 For all models, we record the variables outlined in Table \ref{tab:output}.
 These include a measure of atmospheric convective vigour (maximum eddy diffusion coefficient across each profile, $K_{zz}$), the location of any convective zone, and the radius at which the atmosphere becomes weakly bound by gravity $R_b$ (where gravitational attraction $g$ is less than \SI{e-4}{\mpss}).
 The mean molecular weight $\mu_p$, temperature $T_p$, and gravity $g_p$ at the photosphere permit calculation of the scale height at that level $H_p=RT_p/(\mu_pg_p)$, which determines the relative size of absorption features probed by transmission spectroscopy \citep{barstow_outstanding_2020}.
 Only temperature, pressure, and radius are retained with resolved vertical profiles, due to the large number of grid points produced.
 However, these three recorded 1D-quantities allow complete reproduction of all other calculated quantities.